ignite/cli/docs/guide/nameservice/02-messages.md

 # Messages for the Nameservice Module

 Messages are a great place to start when building a Cosmos SDK module because they define the actions that your app can make.
-Remember that the nameservice app lets users buy a name, set a value for a name to resolves to, and deletes a name that belongs to them.
+Remember that the nameservice app lets users buy a name, set a value for a name to resolve to, and delete a name that belongs to them.

 With this design in mind for the `nameservice` module, it's time to create these messages to define the actions.
 End users can send these messages to interact with the application state: